Susan Riley | March 2012

 After students choose a character or object from the painting to become, they must begin to verbally tell a story.
 One character begins by giving some background into what they character is seeing, thinking, feeling, etc. That character then chooses another character in the painting who must fit the previous story into their own character’s story and so on until everyone gets a turn.

 This technique leads to rich theme, plot and character development, as well as building fabulous observational art skills and even works on the skills of speaking and listening, which are central to Common Core Language Arts.
 And today…it’s YOURS!
-Just download the step-by-step technique poster below and give this a try in your classroom in the upcoming weeks.
-And be sure to let us know how it goes!
-Happy Friday!
+Just download the step-by-step technique poster above and give this a try in your classroom in the upcoming weeks.